-We recently explored How to Overcome a Fear of Power Tools so now it’s time for the fun stuff: all the cool stuff you can make for the garden once you’ve become confident using saws, drills, and sanders.
+Got scrap wood?
+We recently explored How to Get Comfortable with Power Tools and now it’s time for the fun stuff: all the cool stuff you can make for the garden once you’ve become confident using saws, drills, and sanders.

 A healthy respect for power tools is smart.
 But there’s no reason that should hold you back from creating the things you want to make.

 Getting Comfortable with Power Tools

 There are so many of you who have written to me over the years to say, I really want to make birdhouses and arbors and quirky garden art signs (and zillions of other things) but I am so afraid of using an electric saw!

 And you know what?
 That’s very smart.
 Power tools can be dangerous and, when someone uses them thoughtlessly without proper safety precautions, it is risky business.

 But that’s not how we roll here.

 I mapped out How to Get Comfortable with Power Tools because often it’s just a matter of figuring out the root of your fear (injury? noise? incompetence?) and then taking the time to learn the proper use of the tools in a calm, no-pressure environment to feel confident and in control.

 As I learned to use my big saw (sliding dual-bevel compound miter saw), I not only gained the skills and confidence to safely operate the saw and troubleshoot problems, but I also realized that most people you see using power tools are kind of reckless.
 And that’s nuts.
 Using a tool safely and properly is not only easier but more efficient.
 And calming.